 From a prison to vertical parks inside a tower

 98% of all the materials from the former prison will be re-used in this new neighborhood.

-The area is redeveloped by OMA Architects and AM Developers, and they have requested to implement one of our Waste Transformers inside this Green Tower.
+The area, redeveloped by OMA Architects and AM Project Developers, have placed one of our Waste Transformers inside this Green Tower.

-Our modular system is taken out from its structure and the digester tanks and biogas tanks are actually breaking through the floor in a public space like mushrooms popping up in an autumn forest.
-Visitors of the Green Tower can experience and learn how this Waste Transformer is transforming tons of organic waste per week, converting it into green energy, heat and natural fertilizer for the vertical park.
+Our modular system will be taken out of its basic structure (a 20 ft shipping container) and the digester and biogas tanks will break through the floor into a public space.
+They will be like mushrooms popping up in an autumn forest.
+Visitors to the Green Tower can experience and learn how our Waste Transformer will transform organic waste into green energy, heat and natural fertilizer for the vertical park.

 Images provided by FABRIcations, designer of the Green Tower.